rick-rodriguez16/technical-writing-articles/javascript-articles/javascript-array-some-method.md

 # Javascript .some() method

-The `some()` method in Javascript is used to determine if there exists at least one element in the array that satisfies a given condition by a provided callback function.
+The `some()` method in Javascript is used to determine if there exists at least one element in the array (or array-like object) that satisfies a given condition by a provided callback function.
 If such an element exists, the method stops immeditately and returns true.
 If such an element does not exist, the method will return false upon completion.

 ## Key details of the `some()` method

 The `some()` method is one of the many iterative methods of the Javascript Array class.
 That is, the `some()` method takes a callback function and applies it to each element in an array in consecutive order.
 The return value of the callback function is what determines the outcome of `some()` method, either `true` or `false`.
+The `some()` method does not directly change (mutate) the element values of the array that is used with it.
+However, the callback function can do so.

 The syntax for the `some()` method is as follows: